 SPAN 2056Intensive Advanced Spanish through Sustainability Literacy

-To fulfill the concentration requirement, students complete five courses (15 credits) relating to their chosen functional or regional theme.
-These courses must be taken in at least two different academic departments.
-Students must declare a concentrations no later than the end of the second semester of their sophomore year by completing the Concentration Declaration Form.
-With the exception of WID courses, courses may not be double-counted between any international affairs requirements.
-A minimum grade of C– must be earned in all concentration courses.
+Students must declare an area of focus no later than the end of the second semester of their sophomore year by completing the declaration form.
+Except for WID courses, courses may not be double counted between any international affairs requirements.
+A minimum grade of C- must be earned in all focus area courses.

 Functional concentrations